Alias Shenanigans

 This made me wonder what I could do with aliases and functions.

 Turns out, you can make an alias name BASICALLY anything.
-There are very very little restrictions with this.
+There are very very few restrictions with this.
 For example, the following aliases are 100% valid:

 Yeah… This actually works.
-You effectively overwrite the path search with an alias because alias’ are evaluated first.
+You effectively overwrite the path search with an alias because aliases are evaluated first.

 You can make aliases with spaces in them.
 Unfortunately, calling the aliases afterwards isn’t quite as interesting as it sounds.